The Books

 Two Dollars and a Horse

-What The Crew Thinks
+What The Magpyes Think

 This is the most obvious thing in the world.
 It's a horse.
 There are two dollars.
 The math is right there.